JetBrains/intellij-sdk-docs/tutorials/custom_language_support/folding_builder.md

 > **NOTE** A folding builder must implement [`DumbAware`](upsource:///platform/core-api/src/com/intellij/openapi/project/DumbAware.java) to function in this tutorial and pass tests.

 The `buildFoldRegions()` method searches down a PSI tree from `root` to find all literal expressions containing the [simple prefix](/tutorials/custom_language_support/annotator.md#define-an-annotator) `simple:`.
-The remainder of such a string is expected to contain a Simple language key, and so the text range is stored as a [`FoldingDescriptor`](upsource:///platform/core-api/src/com/intellij/lang/folding/FoldingDescriptor.java).
+The remainder of such a string is expected to contain a Simple Language key, and so the text range is stored as a [`FoldingDescriptor`](upsource:///platform/core-api/src/com/intellij/lang/folding/FoldingDescriptor.java).

-The `getPlaceholderText()` method retrieves the Simple language value corresponding to the key associated with the (ASTNode) provided.
+The `getPlaceholderText()` method retrieves the Simple Language value corresponding to the key associated with the (ASTNode) provided.
 The IntelliJ Platform uses the value to substitute for the key when the code gets folded.

 ```java